saakxshi/whatsapp-backend-mern/README.md

-This is the backend of "Whatsapp-cline-mern"
+This is the backend of "Whatsapp-clone-mern"